Datta-Lohith/Obstacle-Detection-and-Recognition/README.md

 - Open the Codes Folder in a VS Code workspace
 - Open $Obstacle Detection.ipynb$ and run the cells accordingly
 - Use the $final\_weight.pt$ file to run our model
+- Run the codes in Codes/PI in Raspberry PI

 ``
  *** Note ***